The Mews House works with eating disordered clients who have completed often quite lengthy first stage treatment.

 - Build a recovery support system in London

-Our highly trained ED therapists will work with you individually, oversee your daily food structures and supervise your meal planning and preparation, ensuring that you eat a healthy and balanced diet, and giving you the best possible chance of holding your recovery process.
+Our trained ED therapists will work with you individually, oversee your daily food structures and supervise your meal planning and preparation, ensuring that you eat a healthy and balanced diet, and giving you the best possible chance of holding your recovery process.

 Eating Disorder Treatment at The Mews House includes: